BreX900/rivertion/README.md

 ### Riverpod Interoperability

-The `source_consumer_widgets.dart` file provides `SourceConsumerWidget` to seamlessly use Riverpod providers within a `SourceWidget`, allowing you to mix and match both systems.
+The `source_consumer_widgets.dart` file provides `SourceConsumerWidget` and `SourceConsumer` to seamlessly use Riverpod providers within a `SourceWidget`, allowing you to mix and match both systems.
+The `builder` of these widgets will provide a `SourceWidgetRef` that implements both `SourceRef` and `WidgetRef` from Riverpod.

 ### Reactive Forms Support